Elijahp2022/ARM64_Qemu-_Quickstart/readme.md

 # Emulating SBCs on Ubuntu 24.04(Noble Numbat) with qemu.

-This repo has instructions for emulating various architectures(Right now just Arm64).
+This repository has instructions for emulating Ubuntu Noble on qemu with ARM64 architecture

 ## Installing qemu